piyushdiwakar/nextjs-application-starter/README.md

 - **Checkout Process** with multi-step form validation

 ### 🎨 **Design & UX**
-- Modern, clean design inspired by Myntra
+- Modern, clean design inspired by FashionStore
 - Fully responsive layout for all devices
 - Professional typography and spacing
 - Smooth animations and hover effects